Best Baby Backpack Carriers for Hiking of 2026

 • No dedicated sunshade pocket

-When we received our Sapling for testing, our first impressions were that it lacked some of the finesse of the more popular packs, and it seemed overbuilt.
+When we received our Thule Sapling for testing, our first impressions were that it lacked some of the finesse of the more popular packs, and it seemed overbuilt.
 As it turns out, we were dead wrong.
-The Thule Sapling Child Carrier is a well-engineered, full-featured pack that offers excellent comfort, adjustability, and durability for caregivers and kids on full-day hiking adventures.
-Its unique ErgoRide seat design keeps children’s legs in the ergonomic “M” position, providing optimal support and comfort even on long outings, while the adjustable suspension system ensures a secure and customized fit for caregivers of various sizes.
+The Thule Sapling child carrier is a well-engineered, full-featured pack that offers excellent comfort, adjustability, and durability for caregivers and kids on full-day hiking adventures.
+Its unique ErgoRide seat design keeps children’s legs in the ergonomic “M” position, providing optimal support and comfort even on long outings.
+And the adjustable suspension system ensures a secure and customized fit for caregivers of various sizes.

 We found the Sapling quite comfortable for both the child and the caregiver.
 The ErgoRide seat eliminates the need for stirrups by fully supporting the child’s legs and hips in a healthy position, while the ventilated back panel keeps little ones cool.
 For caregivers, padded shoulder straps, a supportive hip belt, and easily adjustable torso settings simplify the sharing of carrying duties and manage the pack’s weight distribution during extended use.